-General and administrative expense: The increase in general and administrative expenses for the three and six months ended June 30, 2013 compared to the three and six months ended June 30, 2012 was primarily due to increases in personnel expenses of \$18,000 and \$130,000 for the three and six months ended June 30, 2013, respectively, related to the hiring of additional personnel to support our initial public offering, as well as a payment to our former CFO of approximately \$89,000 for services previously provided.
-Additionally, we incurred additional costs of approximately \$275,000 and \$289,000 for the three and six months ended June 30, 2013 related to being a public company, including costs associated with audit, legal, directors and officers insurance, investor relations and filing fees and registration.
-We experienced an increase of \$27,000 and \$67,000 for the three and six months ended June 30, 2013, respectively, in occupancy, technology and communication costs as we moved our corporate headquarters to a larger space and hired additional employees.
+General and administrative expense: The increase in general and administrative expenses for the three and nine months ended September 30, 2013, compared to the three and nine months ended September 30, 2012, was primarily due to increases in personnel expenses of \$50,000 and \$179,000 for the three and nine months ended September 30, 2013, respectively, related to the hiring of additional personnel to support our initial public offering, as well as a payment during the first quarter of 2013 to our former CFO of approximately \$89,000 for services provided.
+We incurred additional costs of approximately \$181,000 and \$470,000 for the three and nine months ended September 30, 2013 related to being a public company, including costs associated with audit, legal, directors and officers insurance, investor relations and filing fees and registration.
+In connection with the acquisition of the software technology from Careerimp in June 2013, we committed to pay Careerimp an additional \$200,000 contingent upon the former CEO's continued employment with PDN through December 31, 2013.
+We recorded \$100,000 of this contingent liability during the three and nine months ended September 30, 2013, respectively, in occupancy, technology and communication costs as we moved our corporate headquarters to a larger space and hired additional employees.
+The increase was offset by a \$28,000 decrease in travel, meals and entertainment expense for the three and nine months ended September 30, 2013 and a \$49,000 decrease in bad debt expense for the three and nine months ended September 30, 2013.

-Depreciation and amortization expense: The increase in depreciation and amortization expense for the three and six months ended June 30, 2013, compared to the three and six months ended June 30, 2012 was primarily due to a \$37,000 and \$71,000 increase in amortization expense for the three and six months ended June 30, 2013, respectively, related to the approximately \$320,000 in additions to capitalized software in the third and fourth quarters of 2012 for updating the technology stack of our web product platform to support emerging technologies.
-Dubbed "V2", the platform was switched over at the end of 2012, though the development continued through the first quarter of 2013.
+Depreciation and amortization expense: The increase in depreciation and amortization expense for the three and nine months ended September 30, 2013, compared to the three and nine months ended September 30, 2012, was primarily due to a \$14,000 and \$85,000 increase in amortization expense for the three and nine months ended September 30, 2013, respectively, related to the approximately \$320,000 in additions to capitalized software in the third and fourth quarters of 2012 for updating the technology stack of our web product platform to support emerging technologies.
+We switched over to the platform, dubbed "V2," at the end of 2012, though the development continued through the first quarter of 2013.